New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 Instead of players gathering at team facilities for offseason programs, they are instead doing them virtually, each locked in his own space, whatever that may be.

-Olsen and the rest of the Seahawks are entering their second week of a three-week phase one of the offseason program, which for Olsen is also serving as his official introduction to his new playbook.
+Olsen and the rest of the Seahawks are entering their second week of a three-week phase one of the offseason program, which for Olsen is also serving as an official introduction to his new playbook.

-“They’re doing a really good job, I think,’’ Olsen said Tuesday during a Zoom meeting with reporters who cover the Seahawks that also served as something of an introduction to Seattle media.
+“They’re doing a really good job, I think,’’ Olsen said Tuesday during a Zoom meeting that also served as an introduction to Seattle media.
 “We’re getting a lot done.
-Considering the circumstances, through technology nowadays you can really have a lot of interaction, you can really have a lot of dialogue and they’re doing a nice job simulating it….
+Considering the circumstances, through technology nowadays you can really have a lot of interaction, you can really have a lot of dialogue, and they’re doing a nice job simulating it.

 “It’s not how I pictured it when I signed in February.
 But it’s not just me.
 There’s tons of guys throughout the league that are adjusting to new teams, new cities, and haven’t quite been able to get out there and to follow up on the virtual meetings.’’